ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

 -   Usually, modifications affect one or just a few files at a time.

--   However, our implementation with `tar` saves **all files** every time: this risks occupying a lot of space, and it is not necessary!
+-   But our implementation saves **all files** every time: what a waste!

 -   There is also another issue: if the database contained the files